kwonus/Quelle/Quelle-AVX.md

 In general, AVX-Quelle can be thought of as a stateless server.
 The only exceptions of its stateless nature are:

-1) non-default settings assigned using the **@set** command
+1. non-default settings assigned using the **@set** command

-2) defined macro labels.
+2. defined macro labels.

-3) command history
+3. command history

-Finally the plus ( + ) delimiter is required between any multi-expression search command.
-This defines the boundary between the two expressions.
-The + delimiter also has it's own distinct settings; any assignments to the left of the + sign are disregarded in subsequent expressions.
-While results are collated into a single set of search results, each search expression, including its dedicated assignments represents a discrete Quelle search.

 ## Section 3 - Control Statements